 Soon studies of Web traffic began to show signs that all Web sites were not "equidistant."
 That is, some sites were acting as hubs and garnishing a dominant share of the "through" traffic.
-In addition, some Web sites acted as prominent sources of primary content, and became authorities on the topic, while other sites, resembled high-quality guides acted as focused hub, directing users to recommended sites.
-By 1994, the W3C was founded under the leadership of Tim Berners-Lee to develop standards for the Web.
+In addition, some Web sites acted as prominent sources of primary content and became authorities on the topic, while other sites resembled high-quality guides and acted as a focused hub, directing users to recommended sites.

+By 1994, the World Wide Web Consortium (W3C) was founded under the leadership of Tim Berners-Lee to develop standards for the Web.